 Before the questioning could get underway, Ward took a moment to speak candidly about an important aspect of the current situation.

-“We continued with instruction, albeit in the virtual environment and recognizing and acknowledging that its not necessarily what all of you signed up for, but the institution did its best and continues to do its best to try to make sure that were meeting your educational needs consistent for those of you who are in programs with accreditors with the flexibility granted us by the accreditors,” he said.
+“We continued with instruction, albeit in the virtual environment and recognizing and acknowledging that it’s not necessarily what all of you signed up for, but the institution did its best and continues to do its best to try to make sure that we’re meeting your educational needs consistent for those of you who are in programs with accreditors with the flexibility granted us by the accreditors,” he said.
 “Some of those decisions may not be the most perfect decisions, may not be always very well-received, but I hope you know and will accept that we are doing the best we can.”

 Among those in the virtual audience was University of Maryland School of Medicine student and current University Student Government Association president Nivedita Hegdekar, who brought several questions on behalf of numerous fellow students.